 Most of the buildings erected in Vancouver are shown on Emporis with an estimated height, using some formula for x stories equals y height.
 Emporis knows full well that the ceiling heights between floors vary widely which is why the 805 Broadway building in Vancouver is as tall on the 10th floor as the Smith Tower is on the 13th.

 I have spent the last few years using two tools to help determine the actual height as near as possible with my limited resources, for Vancouver’s taller buildings.
 These tools include an app that uses triangulation.
-This method requires an accurate measurement from the ground to calculate heights and that is not always possible.
+This method requires an accurate measurement from a level point across the street to the base of the building to calculate heights.
 I have also used Google’s shockingly accurate 3D path tool on Google Earth.

 The tallest human built structures in Vancouver and Clark County are the two electrical transmission line towers at the Port of Vancouver which carry power across the Mighty Columbia to Portland, there are two matching towers on Hayden Island.
 Each of these are a little over 500 feet tall and no other structures in Clark County are remotely close to as tall.
 The next tallest structure is the tallest inhabited building in Vancouver and Clark County and it is the 25 story elevator tower at Terminal 2 at the Port of Vancouver.
 It stands 340 feet tall.
 It is technically the only skyscraper in town using the globally accepted 100 meter threshold for the term.
 There are several other towers around it that are more than 165 feet tall and are taller than any building in Downtown Vancouver or the new waterfront thus far.